 Gambling Commission licensed operators will need to ensure that their software meets the technical requirements set out in the Gambling Act, the LCCP and the technical standards.
-The Gambling Commission's testing strategy, which sets out the requirements for new games to be introduced to the British market are set out here: http://bit.ly/1cXOa13.
+The Gambling Commission's testing strategy, which sets out the requirements for new games to be introduced to the British market has been updated and now covers the Gambling Commission's approach to the testing of games already made available on the market in Britain by those eligible for continuation rights: http://bit.ly/1qxDs4W.